kezarmader/Ai-Adv/README.md

 By using this service, you acknowledge that you understand these limitations and agree to use the service responsibly.

+## 🌐 Live Demo

+**Try the service online**: [http://madhouse53.duckdns.org/](http://madhouse53.duckdns.org/)

+**⚠️ Availability Notice**:
+- This demo service is subject to server availability
+- The server may be offline during maintenance or when not in use
+- For guaranteed access, you can rent the machine from [vast.ai](https://vast.ai) using **Machine ID: 37958**

+If the demo is unavailable, you can deploy the service locally using the instructions below.

 ## 🛠️ Prerequisites

 ### Hardware Requirements